 Additionally, as many students reach the end of their research degrees, scholarship funding is running out.
-With this current cohort having been severely affected by Covid-19 in 2020, we are concerned that the only real additional funding for HDRs is through the GRCA (Graduate Research Completion Award).
+With this current cohort having been severely affected by Covid-19 in 2020 and 2021, we are concerned that the only real additional funding for HDRs is through the GRCA (Graduate Research Completion Award).
 We don’t believe this is adequate enough compensation to mitigate the delays experienced by many HDRs during the pandemic.

 Graduate students with children

 After our success in having the first parenting room on Clayton campus re-established (it was removed during renovations and never replaced!), we are looking at other ways to support students who are also parents.
 As well as ensuring all policies support graduate parents, we would like to see a small playground on each campus so there is somewhere child-friendly to take your kids while on campus.
 Our big vision is to convince the University to establish an occasional childcare centre on campus, so students can drop off their kids for an hour or two while they attend a tutorial or speak with their supervisor.

 If IKEA can do it, why can’t Monash?